 Cox Regression (Cox Proportional Hazards Survival Regression)

-What is Cox Proportional Hazards Survival Regression or Cox Regression for short?
+What is Cox Proportional Hazards Survival Regression, or Cox Regression for short?
 Cox regression is used in survival time analysis to determine the influence of different variables on survival time.

+The survival curve then shows how many of the subjects remain alive over time.
 The considered time does not have to have anything to do with the actual "survival time", nevertheless one speaks of the Survival Time and Survival Time Analysis.

-In general terms, survival time analysis considers a variable that has a start time and an end time when a certain event occurs.
+Therefore the survival time analysis considers a variable that has a start time and an end time when a certain event occurs.

 The time between the start time and the event is considered in the survival time analysis.
 This can be measured in days, weeks or months, for example.

-There is now the problem that an investigation cannot last indefinitely.
+There is now the problem that an study cannot last indefinitely.
 This results from limited time and financial resources and from the fact that one would like to publish the results at some point.
 Therefore, each study has a start date and an end date.
 If there is no clear event date for a case, it is referred to as "censoring".

 Several methods have been developed to deal with this issue.
 You are welcome to have a look at the tutorial on the Kaplan Meier curve.